Chieftain (tank): Design

 For security reasons early prototypes had a canvas screen covering the mantlet and a sheet metal box mounted over the sloping glacis plate to disguise the configuration of the vehicle.

 The driver lay semi-recumbent in the hull when his hatch was closed down which helped to reduce the profile of the forward glacis plate.
 The commander, gunner and loader were situated in the turret.
 To the left side of the turret was a large searchlight with infrared capability in an armoured housing.

+The original design of the Chieftain tank called for a petrol "V8 Rolls Royce engine".
+With a two year delay in the development of the V8 engine - "the decision was taken to drop the V8 and go with a yet to be produced multi fuel engine."

 The Leyland L60 engine is a two-stroke opposed piston design intended for multi-fuel use so that it could run on whatever fuel was available.
 In practice the engine did not deliver the expected power and was unreliable, estimated to have a 90% breakdown rate but improvements were introduced to address this.
 Primary problems included cylinder liner failure, fan drive problems and perpetual leaks due to vibration and badly routed pipework.
 However, as the engine power improved the tank itself became heavier.

 The tank was steered by conventional tillers hydraulically actuating onto external brake discs.
 The discs worked via the epicyclic gearbox providing "regenerative" steering.
 The Merritt-Brown TN12 triple-differential gearbox was operated motorcycle-style with a kick up/kick down "peg" on the left, which actuated electro-hydraulic units in the gearbox, the accelerator cable was operated by the right foot.
 In the turret, the loader was on the left and the gunner on the right of the gun with the commander situated behind the gunner.
 The suspension was of the Horstmann bogie type with large side steel plates to protect the tracks and provide stand-off protection from hollow charge attack.